makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/setup.md

 └── tools
 ```

 To use the nRF5 SDK you first need to set the toolchain path in `makefile.windows` or `makefile.posix` depending on platform you are using.
-That is, the `.posix` should be edited if your are working on either Linux or macOS.
+That is, the `.posix` should be edited if you are working on either Linux or macOS.
 These files are located in:

 ``` sh
 cd <nRF5 SDK>/components/toolchain/gcc